-Siren looked at the helpless human, ran her fingers through his flowing hair, touched his shaven cheek gently, took his hand, the one she bit, the hand with only one finger left...
+Siren looked at the helpless human, ran her fingers through his flowing hair, touched his shaven cheek gently, took his hand, the one she had bitten, the hand with only one finger left...

-Her heart overflowed with the strangest feeling she’s never known before.
+Her heart overflowed with the strangest feeling she’d never known before.
 There was happiness, yes, but mixed with pain, and sadness, and grief, and a hollow sense of doom.

 She hugged the human, the dearest and most important creature in the Universe for her.
 Their blood mixed - black and red.
-It was then that the wild, mindless creature unable of speech had made her Choice.
+It was then that the wild, mindless creature incapable of speech made her Choice.

 With what little strength she had left she held the man against her chest and carried him up, to the sunlight and air humanity is fond of so much.

 Seder woke up with a start, recent memories burning in his feverish brain, only to find himself in a bed.
 The cold thing touching his lips was a metal cup filled with fresh water.
 Tyke held it.